softplan/jsversioning-maven-plugin/README.md

 		<script language="javascript" type="text/JavaScript" src="script.js?n=version"></script>

-The version value will be the checksum value of the script file, if this can be found inside the project, in this example script.js checksum.
-This allows that file that don't any changes keep the same name and maintain cache.
-If the file is not found inside the project, this plugin will generate a random value and use as version.
+The version value will be the checksum of the javascript file, if it can be found inside the project.
+In this example script.js checksum.
+So files that don't have any changes keep the same name and version, maintaining cache.
+If the file is not found inside the web apps directory, this plugin will generate a random value and use it as version.

 ###USAGE